tchajed/sys-verif-docker/DEVELOPING.md

 getting sporadic illegal instruction errors when doing the amd64 build (under Docker in Rosetta on arm64).
 These are not worth it; just use regular OCaml.
 It's fine to use OCaml 5.2.* or 4.14.*.

+## Testing

+Use the devcontainer setup in the sys-verif-solutions repo (or the copy in the sys-verif-fa24-proofs repo).